 Lychee is a tropical fruit that is a member of the soapberry family.
 The scientific name for this fruit is Litchi chinensis.
 It is the only one of its genus, making it somewhat unique.
 China and India are the primary producers of lychees.
 But these fruits also grow in tropical and subtropical areas around the world, including Vietnam, South Africa, Pakistan, Mexico and parts of the USA.

 Ripe lychee has a pink or reddish-brown leathery skin and is round-shaped, resembling a bumpy-looking strawberry.
 The white colored, juicy flesh inside the fruit is the edible part of the lychee and tastes like a mixture of grape and pear.
+Along with some other less common fruit like the jackfruit it is growing in popularity for humans.
+But what about our pets?

 Can Dogs Have Lychee?